LandonTClipp/LandonTClipp.github.io/docs/system-design/databases.md

 You could store the SQL updates in a sqlite file (ugh...) and import that directly into the MySQL/PostgreSQL/WhateverSQL.
 This only works if you can reasonably assume that the updates will not encounter any race conditions (for example, if the updates only consist of _adding_ rows, and not _modifying_ rows).

+## ACID

+ACID stands for Atomic, Consistent, Isolated and Durable.
+This is a type of consistency guarantee that ensures database access and updates are executed correctly and that the database can recover from failures without losing data or impacting data consistency.